sunfanglin/memo/LinuxBasics.md

 ---

 ## What is Linux?
-Linux is an open-source operating system based on Unix.
+- Linux is an open-source operating system based on Unix.
-It is widely used for servers, desktops, and embedded systems.
+- It is widely used for servers, desktops, and embedded systems.
-Linux is known for its **stability, security, and flexibility**.
-I t is widely used for servers, desktops, and embedded systems.
+- Linux is known for its **stability, security, and flexibility**.

 <img src="https://aquatech-esf.com/wp-content/uploads/2021/12/Linux.jpg" alt="Description" width="360" height="200">